aespedido/projects/Project - E-Commerce Sales PowerBI Report/readme.md

 ## Executive Summary
 PrimeCart is an e-commerce retailer seeking to better understand the key drivers of profitability, with the aim of improving overall margins and business performance.
 A Power BI report with interactive dashboards was developed to monitor sales performance and provide visibility into the key factors influencing profitability, enabling stakeholders to identify insights and support data-driven decision-making.

 The analysis revealed that profitability is primarily driven by the Furniture and Technology categories, while Office Supplies lags behind.
-Clothing & Accessories, despite lower sales, delivers higher profit margins, indicating an opportunity to grow this product category.
+Clothing & Accessories, despite lower sales, delivers higher profit margins, indicating an opportunity to grow this category.
 Discounting was also found to reduce profit margins, highlighting the need for a more controlled approach to pricing and promotions.

 At a product level, while top-selling products generate the highest total profit, they do not always achieve the highest margins.
 Some lower-selling products deliver stronger profit margins, indicating an opportunity to promote these products alongside high-volume items to improve overall profitability.
 It was also found that the Consumer segment drives the majority of sales and order volume, while Corporate customers maintain relatively strong order values.